 Compliance and Risk Management

-As a company engaged in the social solutions business, NEC believes earning and sustaining the trust of customers and society are the most important things.
-In its Principles, NEC subscribes to “Uncompromising Integrity and Respect for Human Rights,” and conducts continuous companywide activities involving everyone from officers to employees with management firmly based on compliance.
+As a company engaged in the social solutions business, NEC believes earning and sustaining the trust of customers and society are by far the most important considerations.
+In its Principles, NEC subscribes to “Uncompromising Integrity and Respect for Human Rights,” and conducts continuous Companywide activities involving everyone from officers to employees with management firmly based on compliance.
 In addition, our risk management activities include properly understanding risks that have an impact on our business, and taking preventive measures efficiently and effectively, including against compliance violations.

-NEC considers compliance to not only mean compliance with the law, but also in the wide sense to include compliance with socially accepted norms and common sense.
+NEC considers compliance to not only mean compliance with the law, but also in the broad sense to include compliance with socially accepted norms and common sense.

 NEC Corporation enforces and implements compliance with top management and conducts activities led by the Risk Control and Compliance Committee, the Compliance Division, and the Corporate Auditing Bureau.
 The meeting bodies and management structure are as follows:

 Given its oversight role with respect to business execution, the Board of Directors receives reports related to material misconduct and reports on the measures taken for the Priority Risks.
 In addition, the Board regularly confirms the effectiveness of risk management, including prevention of corruption and fraud and the operational status of internal control systems.

 The Executive Committee discusses important NEC management issues such as policies and strategies, including Priority Risks and other important risks related to management and strategies.